geneontology/obographs/README.md

 Nodes, edges and graphs can have optional `meta` objects for additional metadata (or *annotations* in OWL speak).

-Here is an example of a meta object for a GO class:
+Here is an example of a meta object for a GO class (show in YAML, for compactness):

 ```
   - id: "http://purl.obolibrary.org/obo/GO_0044464"